- Products and Services

 In today’s learning and research environment, it’s an ongoing struggle for anthropologists to gain insight into many remote and lesser-documented cultures of the world.
 Materials about these groups—especially visual media—are rare and, when extant, often scattered across multiple archives and formats, making them difficult to access.

-Ethnographic Video Online addresses this challenge by providing 1,200 hours of documentaries, primary-source footage, and select feature films for the visual study of human culture and behavior, all in one convenient online interface.
+Ethnographic Video Online addresses this challenge by bringing together (when complete) 1,750 hours of documentaries, primary-source footage, and select feature films for the visual study of human culture and behavior, all in one user-friendly online interface.

-Publishing partners include the most significant names in visual anthropology, such as Documentary Educational Resources (DER), Royal Anthropological Institute (RAI), and BBC, as well as independent producers and distributors.
-Key thematic areas across the series include:
+Publishing partners include the most significant names in visual anthropology, such as Documentary Educational Resources (DER), Royal Anthropological Institute (RAI), and BBC, as well as many independent producers and distributors previously unavailable outside their regions.

 Ethnographic Video Online: Volume I